Ninjas vs. Zombies

 Ninjas vs. Zombies is a 2008 American independent film written and directed by Justin Timpane.
 It parodies the science-fiction, horror, zombie and ninja genres.
 The rough cut of the film premiered as a "bootleg screening" on October 31, 2008, and later screened on November 1, 2008 in Leesburg, Virginia at the historic Tally Ho Theatre.

-Story
+Plot

 The film revolves around seven friends, three of whom are magically granted the use of ninja powers to fight back against hordes of zombies, and their evil leader Eric.
 The press kit for the film describes the premise as follows:"Seven friends, struggling with late 20s, early 30s life, find themselves in terrifying danger when a long dead loved one is magically resurrected and starts devouring souls.
 To make matters worse, three of them have been granted the power of the ninja, and now must lead the fight against a power they cannot hope to vanquish.
 If they fail, the undead will overrun their little town, and maybe the world."